jefdaj/gander/readme.md

 What if you have a more complicated mess of files to deduplicate?
 Say we made a couple more copies of the `backup` demo folder "just in case", then forgot about it.
 Continuing with [demo.sh][4],
-`gander` can group all the identical files/folders and sort them by total duplicate files:
+`gander` can group all the identical files/folders and sort them by number of files:

 ```
 $ gander dupes demo